RomainFallet/the-simplest-minimalistic-angular-starter-project-ever/README.md

 export { AppComponentNgFactory as AppComponentNgFactory };
 ```

-Now that the `ngfactory.js` file is generated, we don't have an error anymore, our index file can import it.
+Now that the `ngfactory.js` file is generated, we don't have error anymore, our index file can import it.
 The others `.json` files are only containing metadatas.

 ## Why do we need to bundle everything?